KeckObservatory/mKTL/doc/configuration.rst

 		when a remotely-served configuration block changes.

 **alias**	A recognizable identifier for this daemon.
 This
-		alias is optional, and is used as an alternate representation for the UUID.
-For example, if a daemon provides built-in items, the keys are based on the UUID, which is not necessarily human-readable; the alias provides an alternate
+		alias is optional in the configuration contents, but it allows the daemon to check whether the alias it provided at run-time matches the specified configuration.
+Among other things, the
-		way to build the key such that the results are more approachable.
+		alias will be used to build keys for built-in items provided by the daemon.

 **provenance**	The chain of handling for this configuration
 		block.
 The provenance is a sequence, listing every